 That new-to-you chest of drawers may need a coat of wax and new pulls.
 The old lamp probably needs new wiring, and possibly a new shade.
 And, before you plan your next dinner party, you might want to reupholster the old dining chair seats.

 Vintage decorating definitely requires more elbow grease than buying new, but vintage lovers tend to think it's worth the extra work.

 10. Some People Will Never Understand

 Some people equate new with nice and they always will.
-You can explain why you think old is better than new until you turn blue and they will never, ever get it.
+You can explain why you think old is better until you turn blue and they will never, ever get it.